Structuring Complete: Why Forming an LLC is Essential for Your Startup Template Business

 Flexibility with Taxation

 Both single-member and multi-member LLCs are counted as disregarded entities by the IRS.
-This just means that the LLC doesn’t have to file its own tax return; as the business owner, you declare profits and losses on your personal tax return, and pay your normal rate.
+This just means that the LLC doesn’t have to file its own tax return; as the business owner, you declare profits and losses on your personal tax return (there are several income tax tools available if you need help), and pay your normal rate.
 But you can also opt into corporate taxation if you deem it advantageous to do so.

 Credibility